mohaphez/sms-gateway-Golang/README.md

 git clone https://github.com/mohaphez/sms-gateway-Golang.git
 ```

+2. Change sms-gateway-Golang/project/.env content for more security

+3. Fill sms-gateway-Golang/sms-service/config.js parameters for which provider you want to use.

-2. Go to the project folder
+4. Go to the project folder

 ```
 cd sms-gateway-Golang/project
 ```

-3. Change .env content for more security

-4. Fill sms-service/config.js parameters for which provider you want use.

 5. Enter below command

 ```